fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

 Dynamic program with factories
 ------------------------------

-As shown in the :ref:`Object-Service_example`, it is easy to change data and service to modify the application behavior by working on a mesh instead of an image.
-However, this is limited to one service working with one data.
-It is impossible to manage several objects/services to create complex software.
+As shown in the :ref:`Object-Service concept example<Object-Service_example>`, it is easy to change an application's behaviour by simply changing the appropriate data and services.
+For example changing an image visualisation application to a 3D model visualisation application.
+Unfourtunely, this is limited to applications based on one service and one data, and thus would impossible to apply on applications containing multiple services and object.

-Then FW4SPL architecture provides a dynamic management of configurations to allow the use of multiple objects and services.
+To overcome this, the FW4SPL architecture provides a dynamic management of configurations to allow the use of multiple objects and services.

-The xml configuration for an application is defines with the extension ``::fwServices::registry::AppConfig``.
+The xml configuration for an application is defined with the extension ``::fwServices::registry::AppConfig``.

 Dynamic program with application configuration
 ----------------------------------------------

-In the ``fwServices`` library, an application configuration parser allows to parse XML files then creates and manages objects, services and communications.
+In the ``fwServices`` library, an application configuration parser allows to parse XML files and creates and manages objects, services and communications.

 .. code-block:: c++